Do you know 4 men in your life?

 Why isn’t this information more well known?
 There’s so much biased health misinformation out there to sift through.
 Although multiple studies point to eggs as causing inflammation in the body (a few examples 1, 2, and 3), there are others such as this one that say consuming 3 eggs daily helps inflammation.
 When in doubt, follow the funding: that study was funded by the Egg Nutrition Center.

 I recommend minimizing or omitting eggs completely from your diet if you have any health issues, but particularly for those at risk for heart disease or wanting to reverse or prevent it.
+For a more extensive look at eggs, check out this article.

 What is animal protein?
 Pork, beef, chicken, fish, salami, bacon, turkey, etc. Although we have been conditioned to believe that animal protein is a necessary part of a healthy diet, there is a large body of research that suggests otherwise.
 A 2018 study showed eating red meat increased cardiovascular disease by 60% whereas consuming plant protein reduced it by 40%.
 Essentially, we are seeing more and more in research that more animal protein means a higher risk of heart failure – especially in middle-aged men.